 The Hospital Authority of Valdosta and Lowndes County Georgia honored a group of individuals as Hospital Heroes at its February Board of Directors meeting for their team approach to excellent care of a stroke patient.

 Valwood School students, from kindergarteners to 5th graders, will showcase their artistic talents in “Recovering the Masters,” beginning Feb.
 27 at the SGMC Outpatient Plaza.

 This Valentine’s Day, SGMC receptionist Darleen Hendley wanted to make sure all mammography patients at the SGMC Women’s Imaging Center felt loved.
 To do this, Hendley gathered dozens of pink and red carnations and attached hand written love notes to each one.

-The Stone Creek Ladies Golf Association recently presented a check for $5,500 to the SGMC's Foundation which benefits SGMC’s Pearlman Cancer Center.
+The Stone Creek Ladies' Golf Association (SCLGA) recently donated $4,000 to the South Georgia Medical Center Foundation to benefit SGMC’s Pearlman Cancer Center (PCC).